 Daily uses a license validation service hosted on our website to validate the license of a given copy of the app.
 Information submitted is limited to the receipt created and maintained by macOS.
 If a business license code is activated, information submitted also includes this code and the serial number of the device.
 A secure SSL connection is used during transmission.
 Our license validation service sends this information encrypted to Apple's servers using a secure SSL connection.
 Business Licenses-related information is submitted in an encrypted form to Chargebee.
 Email addresses supplied when activating business licenses are only stored for organisational purposes and are not used commercially.

-By default our app logs events marked as warnings and errors.
-These log events are stored in a local log file.
-Daily can be configured to log all events, with the purpose of identifying and solving problems.
-Log events might be send to our crash reporting mechanism (Visual Studio App Center) in case a crash occurs.
-Our website collects logs when you interact with its server.
-This metadata may include your IP address, the name of the resource requested, and the name and version number of the software making the request.
+By default, our app logs warnings and errors in a local log file.
+Our web application (the app's back-end and website) logs events when you interact with it.
+These events might include your IP address, the name of the resource requested, and the name and version number of the software making the request.
 We generally don't look at these logs unless a server appears to be being maliciously used or attacked in some way.